Open-Systems-Pharmacology/Qualification-DDI-CYP3A4/Qualification/Input/Content/Intro_evaluation_DDI_network.md

   ![GMFE equation](C:\OSP\OSP\Qualification-DDI-CYP3A4\Qualification\Input\Content\images\GFME_equation.PNG)

-- number of studies within 2-fold and within the limits as suggested by [Guest et al. 2011](#4-References)
+- number of AUCR and CMAXR falling within 2-fold error range and within the limits as suggested by [Guest et al. 2011](#4-References)

 - detailed table of results for each study